miguelfondeur/personal-site/src/_content/work/kintales.md

 accomplishments:
   [
     "Designed an app using Bolt.new",
+    "Accelerated development with the Cursor IDE",
+    "Application developed with Nuxt.js full-stack framework",
-    "Created custom avatars for family members using the Personas avatar maker", "Built features to write and save personal family stories", "Enabled story generation featuring family members",
+    "Implemented back-end using Supabase and Netlify Serverless Functions", "Created custom avatars for family members using the Dicebear API", "Created a collection view of short stories", "Built features to write and save short stories", "Enabled story generation of custom characters",
     "Built story browsing for shared inspiration",
-    "Created a collection view of family memories", "Application developed with Nuxt.js full-stack framework",
-    "Implemented profiles and back-end using Supabase and Netlify Serverless Functions", "Accelerated development with the Cursor AI coding assistant" ]
+  ]
 ---